lara-zeus/sky/docs/filament.md

 # Zeus Sky

-Sky simple CMS for your website. it includes posts, pages, tags, and categories and more, with a frontend scaffolding. easy to customize it and match your branding.
+Sky simple CMS. it includes posts, pages, tags, and categories and more, with a frontend scaffolding. easy to customize it and match your branding.

 ## Features: